LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 |-t |  Allocate a pseudo-TTY for this container |
 |-p | Publish a container's port(s) to the host |

  It sets a name of the container to "providerA" by using the --name option.
 It uses the -t option to attach the terminal in order to see the output when running the provider example and uses the -p option to publish the TCP 14002 port used by the container to TCP 14002 port on the host machine.
-Therefore, the consumer application can connect to this port on the host machine to consumer the data from the container.
+Therefore, the consumer container can connect to this port on the host machine to consumer the data from the container.

  Then, use the following command to launch the consumer container on host B.

  ```
  $ sudo docker run -t --name consumerB elektron-sdk ./consumer -h <host_A_IP> -p 14002 -s DIRECT_FEED -mp TEST
  ```
  You need to change <host_A_IP> to the IP address of host A machine.
-This command launches a container from an elektron-sdk image.
+This command launches a container from the elektron-sdk image.
 The container will run consumer example which connects to TCP 14002 port on host A and consume data from DIRECT_FEED service.

  In summary, to run provider and consumer examples on different Docker hosts, the -p option must be used when running the provider container to publish the listening TCP port used by the provider to the host machine.
 Then, the consumer container can connect to that published port on that host machine.

 ### 3. Access shell command to developer application or build examples

-If you launch a Docker container from the **elektron-sdk** image without any arguments, the default command (/bin/sh) will be executed.
+If a Docker container is launched from the **elektron-sdk** image without any arguments, the default command (/bin/sh) will be executed.

 ```
 $ sudo docker run -it --name esdk elektron-sdk